containerum/containerum-docs/content/kubernetes/installation/2certificates.md

 {{< / highlight >}}
 ```

-Run this command to create `.csr` file with desired certificate fields.
+Run this command to create a `.csr` file with desired certificate fields.
 `DOMAIN_NAME` - hostname for node

 ```